 Icons vs Copy.
 Visual Perception in UIIcons vs Copy.
-Visual Perception in UI The article about relations between copy and icons in app and web user interfaces in perspective of natural visual perception.
-Practical UI design examples.
+Visual Perception in UI The article about relations between text and icons in app and web user interfaces in the perspective of natural visual perception, with practical UI design examples.

-Our eyes are a powerful instrument of getting great deal of information in split seconds.
-What is more, we do not need to apply too much effort: most of data is absorbed unconsciously.
+Our eyes are a powerful instrument for getting a great deal of information in split seconds.
+What is more, we do not need to apply too much effort: most of the data is absorbed unconsciously.
 And that puts the issue of visual perception in the top significant concerns in the sphere of design, especially in product design which solves user’s problems and satisfies needs.

 We have already shared our ideas about the role of icons in interfaces in the article describing their most important advantages.
 Today’s article deals with one of the aspects initiated by Quora question “In UIs, do people recognize icons faster than words?”
 Having shared our ideas in the answer, we decided to provide its extended version here for our readers.

 Visual perception is one of the most productive and quick ways through which people are able to obtain information and get it processed by the brain.
 It influences so many aspects of life that neglecting the issue while creating products for users would be extremely unwise.
 That is why the aspect of applying visual elements of high functionality in the interfaces, such as icons and their impact on the general efficiency of the product, has been an actual topic in the global design community for a long time.